-The sustainability manager is responsible for preparing this report.
-The sustainability manager is supported by various teams within the Foundation who measure, manage and report the source (that is, activity) data, including the finance and facilities teams.
+The Compliance Manager is responsible for coordinating the production of this report.
+Various teams within the Foundation measure, manage and report the source (that is, activity) data, including the finance and facilities teams.

-The chief of strategic affairs and capacity building, a member of the Foundation's operations leadership team, is ultimately accountable for this report.
+The Executive Operations Director, a member of the Foundation's management committee, is ultimately accountable for this report.